KishanDeka/reportinator/README.md

 Recommended use: Typora, as a markdown editor, otherwise:

 For recognizing multiple subsections, or lists with a text above them, it is necessary that you leave a one line gap between each subsection, or before the list.
 There is an example loaded in the current repo, which may be referred to, initially.
-**Tables and Graphs will only be plotted only if the program sees the appropriate section headings.**
+**Tables and Graphs will only be plotted only if the program sees the appropriate section headings.** If you are leaving some section like graphs blank, and want to only fill it up with python graphs, you need to leave one blank line in the section.
+That is, you must have atleast one line in each section, even if it is blank.

 ### Equations:
 For putting in equations, you must type: